 1. School Plant Distractions

-Trusted school leaders plan and manage the physical elements of the school campus, from heating and ventilating systems to safety features, based on a model of optimum achievement desired and lowest costs possible.
-This is a major balancing act, that when performed well, is a discipline that protects teachers and students alike from being distracted from learning.
+School leaders must plan and manage the physical elements of the school campus, from heating and ventilating systems to safety features, based on a model of optimum achievement desired and lowest costs possible.
+This is a challenging balancing act that when performed well is a discipline that protects teachers and students alike from being distracted from learning.

-The question that trusted school leaders ask when it comes to heating and ventilation, as well as all other areas of the school plant, is “How does this system impact learning?”
-For example, research shows that whenever possible, ventilation systems should be controlled separately within each classroom, as the “ability to control classroom temperature [is] central to the performance of teachers and students.”
+The question that school leaders need to ask when it comes to the various requisite school plant systems (e.g., heating and ventilation) is, “How does this system impact learning?”
+For example, research shows that whenever possible, ventilation systems should be controlled separately within each classroom, as the ability to control classroom temperature can have a measurable impact on the the performance of teachers and students.

-From the point of view of someone who has personally suffered significant hearing loss; is dependent on hearing aids; and lives with chronic tinnitus, like 5-10% of the American population; the research regarding the poor acoustical quality of schools is deeply disturbing.
+From the point of view of someone who has personally suffered significant hearing loss, is dependent on hearing aids, and lives with chronic tinnitus (as does 5-10% of the American population); the research regarding the poor acoustical quality of schools is deeply disturbing.
 Not only does excessive and constant noise result in eventual hearing loss and other impairments, it also diminishes learning.
-“Research indicates that high levels of background noise, much of it from heating and cooling systems, adversely affects learning environments, particularly for young children, who require optimal conditions for hearing and comprehension.”
-Other studies have shown that, “many classrooms feature a speech intelligibility rating of 75% or less.
-That means listeners with normal hearing can understand only 75% of the words read from a list.”
+High levels of background noise, much of it from heating and cooling systems, adversely affects learning environments and comprehension.
+One major study identified that many classrooms have a speech intelligibility rating of less than 75%.
+In other words, students with normal hearing can understand only 75% of the words read from a list.

 2. Technology Distractions

 High-tech audiovisual tools in the classroom today are the blackboards of generations past.
 Data projectors, mimeos, smart boards, document cameras, iPads, and more have all contributed to a very different classroom experience than even a decade earlier; especially as the costs for these tools continues to decrease.
-However, having the infrastructure to support technology-rich classrooms is another major challenge for school leaders.
+However, having the infrastructure to support technology-rich classrooms is another major challenge for school leaders, which can distract from learning rather than support learning.

-As the demand for technology in the classroom grew in the USA, one study identified that, “nearly half of all schools lack the basic electrical wiring to support computers, modems, and other communication technology.”
+As the demand for technology in the classroom grew in the USA, one study in the early 2000s identified that nearly half of all schools in the U.S. lacked the basic electrical wiring to support the new technology.
 That challenge has not diminished.
 Now with the demands of high-speed internet and wireless devices, schools face the challenge of providing campus-wide access as well as support – and these challenges will never stop.
 Schools will always need to keep pace with technological advances.
-Trusted leaders protect teachers from the many potential distractions, which may be a result of poor planning and poor maintenance of the school plant – including technology.
+School leaders must protect teachers from the many potential distractions resulting from poor planning, poor implementation, and poor maintenance of school technology.

 3. Safety Distractions

-Paramount in the design and planning mode, as well as throughout the life of a school campus, is safety.
-This includes physical and psychological safety, potential hazards, crime, accidents and medical emergencies, weather and other natural disasters, data protection, and many others – all of which need to be considered, ideally, before the doors of the school open.
-Trusted school leaders demonstrate Discipline through advance planning in protecting teachers, students, parents, and guests to the greatest extent possible.
+Paramount in the design and planning mode of schools, as well as throughout the life of a school campus, is safety; this includes physical and psychological safety, potential hazards, crime, accidents and medical emergencies, weather and other natural disasters, data protection, and many others – all of which need to be considered, ideally, before the doors of the school open.

 A safe campus results in an atmosphere that fosters learning.
-“Children are ready to learn only when they’re safe and secure, so address those needs before considering any other aspect of a child’s environment.”
+A safe environment is a basic need for students, faculty, and staff.
 This basic and fundamental need of a secure environment is essential for learning.
 Every decision regarding the school plant must be filtered through safety and security, whether it is a major construction project or a hallway-cleaning schedule.
 Ensuring the well-being of stakeholders must always come first.

 - Age-appropriate design